 There are a total of 5 types of tertiary education in Indonesia namely:

-Some schools among the ones stated above are government funded while some are religiously affiliated while some are privately funded.
+Some schools among the ones stated above are government-funded while some are religiously affiliated and some are privately funded.

 What are the Top International Schools in Indonesia

-If you’re an expatriate living in Indonesia with your family, or thinking to move to Indonesia, you may also consider enrolling your children into international schools.
+If you’re an expatriate living in Indonesia with your family, or thinking of moving to Indonesia, you may also consider enrolling your children into international schools.
 Here are some of the best international schools in Indonesia that you can consider!

 Expats With Children Living in Indonesia